feynlee/pikaQ/README.md

 [PyPika](https://github.com/kayak/pypika), so a lot of the syntax is based on how PyPika works.
 Just like PyPika, PikaQ replaces handwritten SQL queries with programmatic construction of queries.
-The main difference is that pikaQ is designed solve the problem of writing the same code that can be parsed to different SQL dialects.
+The main difference is that pikaQ is designed to generate different SQL dialects from the same code.
 This is done by using a common syntax that is then translated to the specific dialect.

-This library provides the core components and implementation for constructing the `Select` query and the core mechanism for parsing it into different dialect.
+This library provides the core components and implementation for constructing the `Select` query and the core mechanism for translating it into different dialect.
 It does not offer complete coverage of SQL syntax nor the detailed implementation of all the dialects.
 However, it should be easy to extend the library to support more SQL syntax and other types of queries you want to construct.